jeffknupp/sandman/README.md

 app.run()
 ```

-That's it! **You don't even need to tell `sandman` what tables your database
+**You don't even need to tell `sandman` what tables your database contains.**
-contains.** Just point sandman at your database and let it do all the heavy
+Just point sandman at your database and let it do all the heavy lifting
-lifting

 Let's start our new service and make a request.
 While we're at it, lets make use
 of Sandman's awesome filtering capability by specifying a filter term: